olm3ca/Galaxy-Chromebook/README.md

 -  SSD: 256GB NVME M.2 - Easily upgradable to 1TB for $200 following [MrHG78's guide](https://www.youtube.com/watch?v=QAyFRj-gORI).

 ### OS Compatibility Current Status
-In booting Manjaro Linux 21 with kernel 5.10 and Sound Open Firmware baked in, all hardware worked out of the box.
-This distro is the easiest and best to install for this hardware, whereas others such as Ubuntu / Mint will need to be upgraded to a newer kernel and SOF will need to be configured.
-Windows is easy to install but currently has missing functionality.
-Mac OS is sluggish without accelerated graphics.
+Outside of ChromeOS in Brunch, Linux has the best support (especially Manjaro and Fedora) for this hardware.
+Windows is easy to install but currently has missing audio.
+Mac OS is sluggish without accelerated graphics, audio and other functionality.

 On all installations below, bluetooth works out of the box and therefore audio / external mouse is a solution to the internal audio & touchpad problems noted.
 Also, battery and power management work for all (even MacOS has working battery percentage).